igorski/slocum-tracker/README.md

 ROADMAP
 -------

-Slocum Trackers core should merge with [Efflux Tracker](https://github.com/igorski/efflux-tracker).
+Slocum Trackers core should merge with [Efflux Tracker](https://github.com/igorski/efflux-tracker) (Vue/Webpack based).
 This will enable the synthesis of actual sound (though it should not attempt to mimic the TIA!!), optimized interface and support for Web MIDI.